-A turning lane is a short, dedicated section of roadway that facilitates the additional flow of traffic through an intersection, specifically for turning vehicles.
-Turning lanes prevent turning traffic from unnecessarily stopping or being delayed in traffic at intersection signals.
+A queue jump lane is a short, dedicated section of roadway that facilitates the additional flow of traffic through an intersection, specifically for turning vehicles.
+Queue jump lanes prevent turning traffic from unnecessarily stopping or being delayed in traffic at intersection signals.

-Turning lanes are implemented on the kerbside turning lane of arterial intersections.
+Queue transport jump lanes are implemented on the kerbside turning lane of arterial intersections.
 They serve as left turn only lanes but are signed to allow public transit vehicles to proceed straight through the intersection.

-- > Turning lanes allow turning vehicles to bypass intersection queues to improve travel time and road network flow.
-Increasing the efficiency of vehicle turning movements through an intersection increases throughput and reduces congestion both between and within intersections. - > There is only limited literature for this type of intersection treatment.
-Transit Cooperative Highway Research Program Report 118 estimates travel time savings in the range of five per cent to 15 per cent for one-sided queue jump lanes. - > Like public transport jump lanes, turning lanes must be carefully designed based on current and forecast traffic conditions.
+- Queue jump lanes allow turning vehicles to bypass intersection queues to improve travel time and road network flow.
+Increasing the efficiency of vehicle turning movements through an intersection increases throughput and reduces congestion both between and within intersections. - There is only limited literature for this type of intersection treatment.
+Transit Cooperative Highway Research Program Report 118 estimates travel time savings in the range of five per cent to 15 per cent for one-sided queue jump lanes. - Like public transport jump lanes, queue jump lanes must be carefully designed based on current and forecast traffic conditions.
 They must be built to a length that allows general purpose vehicles to enter the jump lane prior to the start of the queue itself.